bugcrowd/templates/submissions/description/server_security_misconfiguration/insecure_ssl/insecure_cipher_suite/template.md

 ## Steps to Reproduce

-1. Use a tool such as SSLScan, TestSLL, or SSLyze to find that the application is using the following insecure SSL:
+1. Run a tool such as SSLScan, TestSLL, or SSLyze to scan the SSL/TLS configuration
+1. Observe the results showing that the application is using the following insecure cipher suite(s):

 {{value}}